Digital or Acoustic, How to Choose your Next Piano

-Whether for yourself or your child, should you buy a digital piano or an acoustic one ?
+Should you buy a digital piano or an acoustic one ?
 Should you choose a new or used instrument?
 Rent or buy?
-An upright or a grand?
+An upright or a grand piano?

 A digital piano is an instrument where the strings and hammers of a traditional acoustic piano are replaced by sound samples.
 An electronic system reproduces these samples when the keys are played.